bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/http-requests.md

 - Creating new resources (e.g.: booking a train ticket)
 - Updating existing resources (e.g.: updating that booking)
-- Uploading files (e.g.: uploading an avatar to a user profile)
+- Uploading files (e.g.: uploading an image to your railcard)

 ## Structure of Request Bodies